About the court

 - controlling the progress of the case.

 Occasionally, the parties will have agreed the relevant facts and it will not be necessary for the judge to hear any live evidence.
 The issues may concern the law to be applied or the terms of the judgment to be given.
 But more often than not, written and live evidence will be given by the parties and their witnesses and the live witnesses may be cross-examined.
 The judge ensures that all parties involved are given the opportunity to have their case presented and considered as fully and fairly as possible.
-During the case the judge will ask questions on any point he or she feels needs clarification.
+During the case the judge will ask questions on any point they feel needs clarification.
 The judge also decides on all matters of procedure which may arise during a hearing.

 Civil judges do have the power to punish parties if, for example, they are in contempt of court but, generally, civil cases do not involve the imposition of any punishment.

-If the judge decides that the claimant is entitled to damages, he or she will have to go on to decide the amount.
-Or the claimant may have asked for an injunction – for example, to forbid the defendant from making excessive noise by playing the drums in the flat upstairs in the early hours of the morning, or a declaration – an order specifying the precise boundary between two properties about which the parties had never been able to agree.
+If the judge decides that the claimant is entitled to damages, they will have to go on to decide the amount.
+Or the claimant may have asked for an injunction – for example, to forbid the defendant from making excessive noise by playing the drums in the flat upstairs in the early hours of the morning, or a declaration – an order specifying the precise boundary between 2 properties about which the parties had never been able to agree.
 The task of the judge to is to decide on what is the appropriate remedy, if any, and on the precise terms of it.